 Ely has become known as the “City of Murals”.
 Thanks to the efforts of the Ely Renaissance Society, the Museum received the first mural in Ely, painted in the year 2000.
 The $20,000 mural titled the “4th of July” was painted on the outside of the main museum building by Colin Williams.

 Experience the 1940s when you visit our satellite museum in McGill.

-even a jail cell from the old Ely City Jail.
+Baker is here, and so is a jail cell from the old Ely City Jail.

 There are more items on display, large and small, and interesting curiosities from local life in the 20th century along with a mineral collection and early record books of White Pine County and businesses, used by historians in their research about the area and its people.

 Don’t forget to visit our Gift Shop.
 We have Nevada and other history books, USGS Topographical maps, post cards, jewelry, and more.